More Than Pretty Colors: The Business ROI of Good UI Design

 The Functional Side: Contrast and Usability

-We adhere to Web Content Accessibility Guidelines (WCAG).
-This ensures there is enough mathematical contrast between text and background so that everyone—including users with visual impairments—can use the tool efficiently.
+We follow the Web Content Accessibility Guidelines (WCAG).
+That guarantees mathematical contrast between text and background, so everyone, including users with visual impairments, can actually use the tool.
+Good design is about clarity.
+Not just looking nice.

 How to Do It Right: The Strategic Approach